|REVIEWS||FEO AMANTE THEATER||SCIENCE MOMENT||SCARY TOP 10||UNFAIR RACIAL CLICHÉ ALERT|

 Baby Doll accidentally kills her little sister while trying to murder her father.
-Her Pop survives and sends her off to an insane asylum to be lobotomized.
-This all appears to take place in the late 1930s, early 1940s when lobotomies were legal, though the evil Pop pays off an evil orderly who somehow runs the whole asylum despite the plethora of doctors and nurses and pretty much an entire infrastructure that is way over his head.
+Her Pop (Gerard Plunkett: THE 6TH DAY, SNAKES ON A PLANE, FRINGE [TV]) survives and sends her off to an insane asylum to be lobotomized.
+This all appears to take place in the late 1930s, early 1940s when lobotomies were legal.
+The evil Pop pays off an evil orderly who somehow runs the whole asylum despite the plethora of doctors and nurses and pretty much an entire infrastructure that is way over his head.
 I've no problem with this plot line.

 Without us ever knowing the why of it, Baby Doll imagines herself as a girl who has been delivered by a Catholic Father (a dream-version of her evil Pop) to a sleazy nightclub where the women are forced to dance and prostitute themselves.
 The club is run by Baby Doll's imaginary pimp version of the asylum orderly, Blue Jones.
 The asylum doctor, Dr. Vera Gorsky (Carla Gugino: SIN CITY, THE UNBORN, WATCHMEN), becomes the house madam who teaches the girl to dance to the anachronistic tunes.

 Baby Doll delusion-ally imagines that the surgeon coming to lobotomize her on Wednesday (Jon Hamm), is really the "High Roller" coming to pop her virgin cherry.